- Tuesday, November 13, 2018

 This program will be held online using virtual platform technology.
 Webcams, headsets and telephone connections may be required depending on the event.

-Any specific requirements for technology will be sent via email the day before the event.
 Technical support is not available during the event so please check your equipment and connections ahead of time.